Article

 At Lewis and Clark National Historical Park, a species inventory has helped staff uncover the wide diversity of lichens and bryophytes in the park—information critical for future management decisions.

-The area where the park is located has experienced significant ecological degradation since Lewis and Clark’s Corps of Discovery wintered over at this site near the mouth of the Columbia River in 1805–1806.
-Park staff are developing a plan that will help restore the park’s degraded prairies, wetlands, dunes, and coastal forests.
-To better tailor this ongoing restoration effort, they needed to know more about the species that reside in the park, including bryophytes and lichens.
+Since the winter of 1805–1806, when Lewis and Clark’s Corps of Discovery camped near the mouth of the Columbia River, the area has experienced significant ecological degradation.
+Today, park staff are developing a plan to restore its prairies, wetlands, dunes, and coastal forests.
+To better tailor these ongoing efforts, they needed to know more about the species that reside in the park, including bryophytes and lichens.

 Two people crawling along the ground in a prairie.

-Surveyors inspecting terrestrial lichens in remnant prairie habitat.
+Surveyors inspecting the terrestrial lichens in remnant prairie habitat.

 NPS